 - Removal of fibroid tumors.
 As with polyps, fibroid tumors can cause excessive or irregular bleeding, pain and bloating.
 Fibroid tumors are rarely cancerous, but may need to be removed to restore your quality of life.
 Your gynecologist in Queens, NYC may perform a hysteroscopy ablation to remove your fibroids if they’re relatively small, mostly or completely inside the uterus, and easily accessible.

 - Reduction of heavy menstrual bleeding.
 If your menstrual bleeding is so heavy that it causes “flooding,” your doctor may recommend a hysteroscopy ablation.
-During this procedure, the lining of the uterus is removed or destroyed via tools attached to the hysteroscope.
+During this procedure, the lining of the uterus is destroyed via tools attached to the hysteroscope.
 A hysteroscopy ablation dramatically reduces or even eliminates bleeding during your monthly cycle, but there’s no chance of pregnancy after hysteroscopy ablation.

 - IUD removal.
 Your doctor may recommend a hysteroscopy to remove your IUD if it becomes embedded in your uterine lining or is otherwise difficult to locate.
 A hysteroscopy allows the doctor to locate the IUD and determine the best way to remove it.

 - Removal of adhesions.
 Adhesions are bands of scar tissue that develop on and around your organs.
-Uterine adhesions can affect your fertility and cause irregular bleeding and discomfort.
-With a hysteroscopy, your doctor can locate and remove the adhesions.
+Uterine adhesions can affect your fertility and cause irregular bleeding and With a hysteroscopy, your doctor can locate and remove the adhesions.

 The Hysteroscopy Procedure